Veterinary Assistant

 Dispelling Confusion Between Vet Assistants and Vet Techs

-What Do Vet Assistants Get to Do?
+What Do Vet Assistants Do?

 Just because vet assistants don’t have a two-year associate’s degree doesn’t mean they are relegated to cleaning kennels and filing patient paperwork–although there can be a good bit of that.